 Size and Weight Limits

 Most train operators will allow mobility scooters weighing up to 300 kg.
 This includes your weight.
 The scooter should measure less than 1.2m long.
-Some providers issue permits for travelers with mobility scooters.
+Some providers issue permits for travellers with mobility scooters.
 These permits will be purchased separately and are not a substitute for train tickets.

 Train Companies and Mobility Scooters?